 † Explanation of BAC Ride Fee – This fee is not included in the Estimated Cost and is non-refundable once submitted.
 The Ride Fee for US and Canada is $50 and $100 for all other countries, both are per participant.

-DESCRIPTION: The tour makes a clockwise loop from Asheville, into Tennessee briefly, then back into North Carolina, with the last five days riding on or around the Blue Ridge Parkway.
+DESCRIPTION: YouTube 3 min preview: https://www.youtube.com/watch?v=veC9Yitjea8 The tour makes a clockwise loop from Asheville, into Tennessee briefly, then back into North Carolina, with the last five days riding on or around the Blue Ridge Parkway.
 On our first day, we head west from Asheville on a 44-mile climb to Hot Springs, a small town on the Appalachian Trail.
-We are staying in two quaint B&B’s and dining at a downtown restaurant.
+We are staying in the town's origial train station hotel and dining at their restaurant.
 Day two and three we ride to Erwin, Tennessee and on to Banner Elk, NC, passing Roan Mountain on the way (or climbing up it if you wish).
 Note that there are 10 miles of busy roads on this day.
 Day four and five are in W. Jefferson, NC where rolling pastures and interesting wooden barns are sprinkled among the many Christmas tree farms.
 On day six we cycle along a winding river road before entering the Blue Ridge Parkway.
 Photo ops are frequent with scenic views of the expansive hills and valleys.
 On the Parkway, vehicle speeds are reduced and commercial traffic is prohibited.
 Day six brings us to Blowing Rock, NC for two nights.
-Horseback riding is available on the layover day, or you can visit Boone, NC or hike up Grandfather Mountain.
+Here you can take an optional loop ride to Boone, NC or hike up Grandfather Mountain.
 Blowing Rock is named for the 1,500 ft jutting rock formation over the Johns River gorge.
 Wind currents from the gorge can defy gravity and blow light objects vertically up the gorge.
 Day eight we again ride the Parkway all the way to Little Switzerland, NC and the Switzerland Inn.
 The town was founded because it commands panoramic views reminiscent of the foothills of the Swiss Alps.
 There’s hiking or the possibility to relax and enjoy the panoramic view from your room.
 From there we proceed on the Parkway to arrive back in Asheville.

-LOGISTICS: Meet Monday, September 21, 2020.
-First cycling day, is Tuesday, Sept 22; last cycling day, Wednesday, Sept 30.
-Departure day is Thursday, Oct 1.
+LOGISTICS: Meet Monday, September 20, 2021.
+First cycling day, is Tuesday, Sept 21; last cycling day, Wednesday, Sept 29.
+Departure day is Thursday, Sept 30.
 Start/end hotel is the Four Points by Sheraton Asheville; 22 Woodfin Street, Asheville, NC 288011-3022 PH: 828-253-1851 starwoodhotels.com.
-Parking at no charge in the hotel lot.
+At this time there is no charge for parking in the hotel lot however that could change.
 It is a short walk to downtown restaurants, museums and shops.
 Fly in and out of Asheville/Hendersonville Airport.
 A cab ride to the hotel will cost approximately $40.
 When you are accepted you can access the "Ride Leader Docs" posted on the tour page.
 There you will find the “Welcome letter” for specific details about the tour.
 Routes are posted there in GPX, TCX and RidewithGPS (for phones) files for you to download.
 Bike boxes will be stored in a rented cube parked at the hotel.
 The front desk will have the key for the cube.
-You may rent bikes directly from a local shop.
+You may rent bikes directly from a local shop (details in the Welcome Letter).
 Tandems and e-bikes will be accepted on a case-by-case basis.
 Talk with the leaders about this.
-Third time this tour is offered by leaders Tom and Julie Leever mentoring Kristi Brubaker.
-Only Two will have their costs absorbed by the participants.
+Third time this tour is offered by leaders Tom and Julie Leever.

-COSTS: Your $675 deposit and final payment of $600, due April 1, 2020 will cover the costs of all lodging, 6 Happy Hours, 6 dinners, 7 breakfasts, maps, cue sheets, luggage van and driver.
+COSTS: Your initial payment of $ 725 includes the $50 nonrefundable BAC fee + $ 675 deposit.
+Final payment of $600 is due June 15, 2021.
+This covers the cost for all lodging, 7 Happy Hours, 6 dinners, 8 breakfasts, happy hour refreshments, maps, cue sheets, luggage van and driver.
 After the tour we will provide a report of all expenses and return any money that remains after expenses have been paid.

 SINGLES: We encourage single riders to sign up who are willing to share a room.
 We will assist with the singles search for a suitable room mate.
 Singles who are accepted but waiting to find a room mate will have a limited time-frame to do so if there are more BAC members registered on the wait list.

 SOLO SUPPLEMENT: Solo supplement, if available, is $ 717.
 We have not reserved solo rooms and will only offer a solo option if the tour does not fill within a few months.
 Should any solos be accepted, the Ride Leader will advise when the solo supplement payment is due.
-Any solo supplement payments will need to be mailed to BAC, PO Box 23998, San Diego, CA 92193, and checks should be made out to “BAC” with a notation of the tour name included on the check.
+Any solo supplement payments will need to be made as a check and mailed to BAC, PO Box 23998, San Diego, CA 92193.
+Checks should be made out to “BAC” with a notation of the tour name included on the check.

 WEATHER: The weather is usually cool to warm.
 Average temps are from the mid 60s to the mid 70s.
 However, temperatures can vary into the 40s, particularly with rain.
 Be prepared with cold weather rain gear, long-fingered gloves, pants, shoe covers and helmet cover.